Physicians Face Payment Cuts, New Primary Care, Dental, Digital Options

 How CLA can help with understanding CMS rules

-Trying to understand the potential impacts or opportunities related to the proposed PFS rule?
+Trying to understand the potential impacts or opportunities related to the PFS rule?
 Wondering about all the ways new CMS regulations could impact your organization?
 Our health care team can help provide guidance to providers across the health care continuum for regulatory, policy, and payment changes.

 Contact us